estes-sj/discord-music-bot/README.md

   - `maxBytes` - The max bytes of each log file
   - `backupCount` - The max number of backup files stored.
 Each have a max size of `maxBytes`

+## Troubleshooting

+### Stuttering audio
+If the container logs include something like `[youtube] player: Signature extraction failed: Some formats may be missing`, chances are yt-dlp has to be updated for those changed/new formats.
+If it has been awhile since rebuilding containers, it is recommended to see if picks up a newer version of yt-dlp and solves the issue.

 ## Future Work

 ### New Features